hitenn400/chaotix/README.md

-# Stability AI Image Generator Integration
+# Stability AI Text to Image Generator Integration

 This Django application integrates with the Stability AI API to generate images based on predefined or dynamically provided text using Celery for asynchronous task management.